ybecerra29/Oil-Drillings-in-Kern-and-Tulare-County/StatusUpdate.md

 # CONCERNS
 **Major:**
-1. Oil Wells data is huge and diffic
+1. Oil Wells data is huge and difficult to map interactively (so many data points even when subsetted for the essential ones).
-2. Familiarity with CalEnviroScreen and Census data that can help generate helpful maps that address our major research questions.
-Troubleshooting coding errors with data that is available.
+2. Lack of familiarity with CalEnviroScreen and Census data.

 **Minor:** Honing in on our research questions based on the data that we have worked through in our jupyter notebooks.